JDDoesDev/presentations/osmi.md

 - As I mentioned, I have mental illness
 - I suffered in silence
   - For a very long time I was in denial.
 I was afraid that admitting I had an illness would make it real
-  - Also victim of the stigma.  i thought mental illness meant someone was just not right and i didn't want to be not right
+  - Also victim of the stigma.  i thought mental illness meant someone was damaged or defective and i didn't want to be either
 - Perfect health until doctor tells you otherwise
-- I worried that if I told people they'll treat me differently
+- I worried that if I told people they would treat me differently
+- Social distancing, a fancy term for a very un-fancy cycle
-- Social distancing: In particular, when people feel that an individual with mental illness is dangerous, that results in fear and increased social distance.
+  -  In particular, when people feel that an individual with mental illness is dangerous, that results in fear and increased social distance.
 Leads to increased anxiety and isolation in the individual.

 fragment - Something that I often need to tell myself